Marco Rubio: House speaker

-Professorship
+Academic career (2008–2011)

 After leaving the Florida Legislature in 2008, Rubio began teaching under a fellowship appointment at Florida International University (FIU) as an adjunct professor.
 In 2011, after entering the U.S. Senate, he rejoined the FIU faculty.
-Rubio teaches in the Department of Politics and International Relations, which is part of FIU's Steven J. Green School of International and Public Affairs.
 He has taught undergraduate courses on Florida politics, political parties, and legislative politics.

 Rubio's appointment as an FIU professor was initially criticized.
 The university obtained considerable state funding when Rubio was speaker of the Florida House, and many other university jobs were being eliminated due to funding issues at the time FIU appointed him to the faculty.
 When Rubio accepted the fellowship appointment as an adjunct professor at FIU, he agreed to raise most of the funding for his position from private sources.